 Every morning I awaken stiff and have to get out of bed.
 No sleeping past 7am for me, ever!
 I can’t take the discomfort.
 So why during the day I can do anything, even exercise, and have no discomfort?
 Why do my muscles get so painful while I am suppose to be relaxed and resting?
 If I awaken during the night to use the bathroom they feel great, but any time after 6am, it is a whole different story.
 Can you help me solve this mystery?

-There are three main explanations for morning back pain:
+There are four main explanations for morning back pain:

-The closest thing to back pain that truly “likes” the morning is inflammatory back pain (IBP), or spondyloarthritis.2 Although IBP is well known to medical science, its biology is mostly mysterious, and morning symptoms specifically are a stumper, just as unexplained as joints that ache before a storm.
+The closest thing to back pain that truly “likes” the morning is inflammatory back pain (IBP), or spondyloarthritis.3 Although IBP is well known to medical science, it often eludes diagnosis, its biology is mostly mysterious, and morning symptoms specifically are a stumper, just as unexplained as joints that ache before a storm.
 It’s just something IBP does.

 But don’t panic!
-Although studies have confirmed that morning is a common time for inflammatory back pain to flare up, they have also shown that the connection is not strong or exclusive.3 In fact, most morning stiffness and pain is not inflammatory.
-It’s just that IBP is the only official morning back pain culprit.
+Although studies have confirmed that morning is a common time for inflammatory back pain to flare up, they have also shown that the connection is not strong or exclusive.4 In fact, most morning stiffness and pain is not pathologically inflammatory.
+It’s just that IBP is the only “official” morning back pain culprit.

 The pain of IBP tends to be quite severe.
 If it’s not actually waking you up, it’s probably not IBP, or it’s a minor case.

-But nastier and unusually consistent morning symptoms are good cause to consider the possibility of IBP.
+Nastier and unusually consistent morning symptoms are good cause to consider the possibility of IBP.
 The diagnosis is also more likely if you have other signs of this kind of back pain.
-Here’s a good inflammatory back pain quiz, and here’s my own a quick checklist of reasons to ask your doctor about spondyloarthritis:4
+Here’s a good inflammatory back pain quiz, and here’s my own quick checklist of reasons to ask your doctor about spondyloarthritis:5

 The morning pain of IBP is actually a case of leftover nighttime symptoms, which wear off as you wake up and get moving.
 When the symptoms are milder, you will mostly sleep through them, noticing them only when you wake up.
 But these symptoms will usually be obvious while you are still in bed, as soon as you are conscious — or even waking you up early.